syncfusion-content/xamarin-docs/Xamarin/Scheduler/schedule-theme.md

 ## Customizing the dark theme

-You can customize the dark theme by overriding the existing key and set the new value.
+Customize the dark theme by overriding the existing key and set the new value.

 {% tabs %}
 {% highlight xaml %}